 - Grants and government stimulus: As a response to the COVID-19 situation, the BDU has been tasked to monitor and investigate the possibilities of grants and government stimulus.
 As grants come online, packages are prepared by the BDU and the appropriate entities are contacted to ensure complete and expedited applications.
 As stimulus opportunities are released, we are also supporting the relevant entities to navigate their way through the appropriate channels.

-If you have an idea that you might want to pursue that will assist the church in supporting its mission, then complete the opportunity discovery form.
+If you have an idea that you might want to pursue that will assist the church in supporting its mission, please send us an email.